huntfx/MouseTracks/README.md

 ## Features

 - ### Live Tracking
   Continuously monitors mouse movements and clicks.
-Older movements gracefully fade, keeping the view focused on recent activity.
+Older movements gradually fade, keeping the view focused on recent activity.

   Keyboard heatmaps and gamepad inputs are also supported.